asimmubeen/DSDoctor/LogisticRegression.md

 Once the coefficients have been estimated, the logistic regression model can be used to make predictions for new data by plugging in the values of the independent variables and calculating the corresponding probability of the positive class.
 If the calculated probability is greater than or equal to 0.5, the prediction will be the positive class (y = 1), otherwise it will be the negative class (y = 0).
 The sigmoid function is used to ensure that the predicted probability values always fall within the range of 0 and 1, which is appropriate for modeling binary outcomes.

+## Python Code

+Here is a simple example of logistic regression in Python using the scikit-learn library:

+import numpy as np
+import pandas as pd
+from sklearn.linear_model import LogisticRegression from sklearn.model_selection import train_test_split

+# Load the data
+df = pd.read_csv("data.csv")

+# Split the data into a training set and a test set
+X_train, X_test, y_train, y_test = train_test_split(df.drop('target', axis=1), df['target'], test_size=0.2)

+# Create a logistic regression object
+logistic_reg = LogisticRegression()

+# Fit the logistic regression model to the training data
+logistic_reg.fit(X_train, y_train)

+# Make predictions on the test data
+y_pred = logistic_reg.predict(X_test)

+# Evaluate the performance of the model
+accuracy = np.mean(y_pred == y_test)
+print("Accuracy:", accuracy)

+In this example, the data is loaded from a CSV file using pandas, and then split into a training set and a test set using the train_test_split function.
+The logistic regression model is created using the LogisticRegression class, and then fitted to the training data using the fit method.
+Finally, the model is used to make predictions on the test data using the predict method, and the accuracy of the predictions is computed and printed.